sabino1943/Hello-World---Ciao-Mondo/README.md

 # Hello-World---Ciao-Mondo
-Traduzione Software in Italiano - Software Translation into Italian ESDToolKit - Edit from Gus33000 - Version 4.0 - Translated into Italian from Sabino Boccaforno - Tradotto in Italiano da Sabino Boccaforno
+Traduzione Software in Italiano - Software Translation into Italian ESDToolKit - Edit by Gus33000 - Version 4.0 - Translated into Italian by Sabino Boccaforno - Tradotto in Italiano da Sabino Boccaforno

 ### Credit for the original script and the tools used: